MSDEVMTL/GlobalAzureBootcamp-2019/Lab1/README.md

 ![SelectTemplateASPNETCore][SelectTemplateASPNETCore]

 This will displays the *YAML code* that defines your pipeline.
 At this point, the file is not complete, we need to specify where is our project.
-On the line 16 add `./GABDemo/` (assuming your project is in folder GABDemo).
+On the line 16 add `./GABCDemo/` (assuming your project is in folder GABCDemo).

 ![UpdateYaml][UpdateYaml]